-We support health systems by providing information to professional medical associations, patient advocacy groups, university clinics, and other hospitals, following specific approval requirements and procedures and in accordance with applicable laws and codes.
-In countries that have statutory or industry obligations regarding the disclosure of transfers of value to health systems, we comply with these obligations.
+The well-being of patients is our primary consideration when promoting pharmaceutical products.
+We support health systems by providing information to our healthcare stakeholders, such as professional medical associations, patient advocacy groups, university clinics, and other healthcare providing institutions.
+We follow clearly defined internal approval requirements and procedures for each type of interaction, in line with applicable laws and codes.
+In countries with statutory or industry obligations on the disclosure of transfers of value to healthcare stakeholders, we comply with these obligations.

 Our commitment: Group-wide guidelines and industry standards

-In 2019, we continued to publish all financial and non-financial contributions that we made to European medical professionals and organizations in the health industry.
-As required by the EFPIA Disclosure Code, this information includes the names of individual recipients and their addresses as well as the purpose and amount of the transfer.
-Before publishing, we secured all necessary informed consent forms as required by the applicable data privacy regulations.
+In 2021, we continued to publish financial and non-financial contributions that we made to healthcare stakeholders in the healthcare industry, such as healthcare professionals and healthcare organizations, as appropriate and in accordance with local laws and codes.
+The published information includes the names of individual recipients and their addresses as well as the purpose and amount of the transfer, as required by the applicable laws and codes.
+Before publishing, we secured all necessary informed consent forms, as required by the applicable data privacy regulations.